You’ll love these Zesty Slow Cooker Porcupine Meatballs if you’re a fan of porcupine meatballs, the classic comfort food many of us grew up with.

 Making Cajun porcupine meatballs tonight

 Vigo Red Beans & Rice is easy to prepare, low in fat, and high in taste – perfect for porcupine meatballs or an everyday dinner.

 Besides this porcupine meatballs recipe, Vigo Rice is ideal for those evenings when you have little time to prepare a meal, but still want to cook up something delicious and wholesome.

-Vigo also makes other products like Vigo Saffron and Vigo Italian Style Seasoned Bread Crumbs, which is perfect to use on my Easy Chicken Cordon Bleu recipe!
+Vigo also makes other products like Vigo Italian Style Seasoned Bread Crumbs, which you can use on my Easy Chicken Cordon Bleu recipe!